Student of Games: A unified learning algorithm for both perfect and imperfect information games: Materials and Methods

 \subsubsection{Computing Training Targets}

-Policy targets are assembled from the searches started at public states along the main line of episodes (the histories reached in self-play) generated by sound self-play described in~\ref{sec:alg-selfplay}.
+Policy targets are assembled from the searches started at public states along the main line of episodes (the histories reached in self-play) generated by sound self-play described in \sectionref{sec:alg-selfplay}.
 Specifically, they are the output policies for all information states within the root public state, computed in the regret update phase of GT-CFR.

 Value targets are obtained in two different ways.
 Firstly, the outcome of the game is used as a (TD(1)) value target for states along the main line of episodes generated by sound self-play.
 Secondly, value targets are also obtained by bootstrapping: running an instance of GT-CFR from subgames rooted at input queries.
 In principle, any solver could be used because any subgame rooted at $\beta$ has well-defined values.
-Thus, this step acts much like a policy improvement operator via decomposition described in Section~\ref{sec:bg-decomposition}.
+Thus, this step acts much like a policy improvement operator via decomposition described in \sectionref{sec:bg-decomposition}.
 Specifically, the value targets are the final counterfactual values after $T$ iterations of GT-CFR for all the information states within the public state that initiated the search.
-The specific way that the different value targets are assigned is described by the pseudocode in Section~\ref{sec:pseudocode} and determined by a hyperparameter described in Section~\ref{sec:hyperparams}.
+The specific way that the different value targets are assigned is described by the pseudocode in \supplementaryref{sec:pseudocode} and determined by a hyperparameter noted in Table~\ref{tab:hparams-per-game}.